Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 Part of a modeler's job is to find simple models that capture the essence of a system while running quickly and scaling well to larger inputs.

 In our case, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, but this model consumes a huge amount of computational resources because it requires tracking the movements of hundreds of thousands of individual particles.
-Our goal is to build a model that will allow us to appreciate Turing patterns without significant computational overhead.
+Our goal is to build a "coarse-grained" model that will allow us to appreciate Turing patterns without the computational overhead required to track particles.

 Our idea is to grid off two-dimensional space into blocks and store only the *concentration* of each type of particle found inside the block.
-To make things even simpler, we assume that there is some maximum concentration of particles possible, so that we can divide the number of particles by this maximum concentration.
+To simplify things further, we assume that there is some maximum concentration of particles possible, so that we can divide the number of particles by this maximum concentration.
 As a result, the concentration of a particle in each block will be represented by a decimal number between 0 and 1.

 Let us begin with an example of the diffusion of only *A* particles; we will later add *B* particles as well as reactions to our model.
 Say that the particles are at maximum concentration in the central cell of our grid and are present nowhere else, as shown below.